Mastercard/pkcs11-tools/docs/MANUAL.md

 p11importpubk: import of public key succeeded.
 ```

-same example, when importing a public key that can be used for wrapping, and with a wrap template accepting to wrap only keys that have encrypt set to `false`:
+same example, when importing a public key that can be used for wrapping, and with a wrap template accepting to wrap only
+keys that have `encrypt` set to `false`:

 ```
 $ p11importpubk -f test-public-rsa-key.rsa -i test-public-rsa-key wrap=1 wrap_template={ not encrypt }
 PEM format detected
 p11importpubk: import of public key succeeded.
 ```

 ## p11importdata

-Similarily to p11importcert, this utility will load an arbitrary file and import it into the PKCS\#11 token.
+Similar to p11importcert, this utility will load an arbitrary file and import it into the PKCS\#11 token.

 ```
 $ p11importdata -f hello.txt -i dummy_data